eviltoylet/eviltoylet.github.io/_posts/2016-03-05-software-developers-will-become-obsolete.markdown

 layout: post
 title:  "Software Developers Will Become Obsolete"
 date:   2016-03-06 10:10:00 -0800
-tags: testing software development obsolescence
+tags: testing software development obsolete
 ---

 To become a respected professional in software development today requires a high level of expertise in a variety of